Tag: Customer Obsession

 We’re early in figuring out what human-AI communication actually is.
 The analogies we reach for—tool, collaborator, ghostwriter, mirror—each grab a piece of it while dropping the rest.
 Better language will come.
 Until it does, the investment principle can serve us well: simple enough to apply right now, and honest enough to keep the responsibility where it belongs.

-This essay is a companion to a series on AI and creativity: Light From Light, By Their Fruits, and Spellcraft.
+This essay is a companion to a series on AI and creativity: Light From Light, By Their Fruits, Spellcraft, and E Pluribus Plura.
 Those essays explored frameworks for human-AI creative collaboration.
 This one extends that thinking into personal and business communication.

 Over My Skis